USEPA/e-manifest/docs/src/Services/Manifest/validation.md

 The following validations are performed on the manifest fields:

-## Section Validations

-### Generator information validation for the Image submission type manifests
+## Generator information validation for the Image submission type manifests

 The manifest fee will be determined based on the Generator signature date (if provided).

 1. Generator information and Generator signature date can be provided for Image submission type manifests for the save and update services.
-See modification details in sections Facility Information Validation for "Image" submission type, Generator Site IDand Site Information Validation and Paper Signature Info Validation.
+See modification details in sections Facility Information Validation for `Image` submission type, Generator site ID and Site Information Validation and Paper Signature Info Validation.
 If Generator information and Generator printed signature date is provided and data is valid, the following applies

-   1.1.
+   - 1.1.
 The save and update services will store this data as a part of the manifest

-   1.2.
-The services will set Emanifest.provideImageGeneratorInfo = true
+   - 1.2.
+The services will set `Emanifest.provideImageGeneratorInfo = true`

-   1.3.
+   - 1.3.
 The manifest fee will be determined based on the Generator printed signature date upon electronic signature from the receiving facility

-2. If Generator information and Generator printed signature date is not provided or some of the provided data is invalid, the following applies 2.1.
+2. If Generator information and Generator printed signature date is not provided or some of the provided data is invalid, the following applies

+   - 2.1.
 The save and update services will generate the following warning:

    ```json
    {